-- Objective 21: Locate police stations and facilities so as to provide the most efficient and expeditious law enforcement/protective service to the county as a whole and to the individual police districts. - Policy a.
+- Objective 22: Locate police stations and facilities so as to provide the most efficient and expeditious law enforcement/protective service to the county as a whole and to the individual police districts. - Policy a.
 Locate new police stations near the geographical center of the service area; preferably not in residential areas, but adjacent to commercial areas; compatible with adjoining areas; on a major road with good access to all parts of the service area; and adequate parking for police, employees and visitors. - Policy b.
 Plan for new police substations in growing areas of the county. - Policy c.
 Plan for a new enhanced training campus to be co-located with Emergency Vehicle Operation, Firing Range, and K9 facilities. - Policy d.
 Evaluate the need for locating a centralized police vehicle storage center, to provide a secure area for vehicles involved in fatal accident investigations, surveillance vehicle storage, and police vehicle preparation.
 This facility should be centrally located in a commercial area in the county and have adequate security. - Policy e.
 Evaluate and support any identified need for a new Administrative Headquarters or Detectives Bureau facility. - Policy f.
 Evaluate and support any identified need for an Officer Wellness and Incident Support Services (ISS) facilities.

-Objective 22: Maintain or establish facilities that allow Police Department personnel to operate at maximum effectiveness.
+- Objective 23: Maintain or establish facilities that allow Police Department personnel to operate at maximum effectiveness. - Policy a.

-Policy a.
 Plan, locate and construct new police facilities based on 40 square feet per sworn officer per shift.

 - Policy b.
 Size stations to meet the expected level of police service required to protect people and property located in the service area.
 Encourage the use of natural landscape elements such as trees, berms, and other privacy screens to limit direct line of site. - Policy c.
 Construct new police stations on a minimum of three acres in order to provide the necessary minimum station square footage for civilian personnel, sworn officers, equipment, department and visitor vehicles. - Policy d.
-Construct new police stations on a minimum of six acres when co-located with one other public facility such as a governmental center for a supervisor district or a fire and rescue station.
+Construct new police stations on a minimum of six acres when co-located with one other public facility such as a governmental center for a supervisor district or a fire and rescue station. - Policy e.
+Coordinate with the Human Services Department, Fairfax-Falls Church Service Board, and other social service providers to designate space and resources within or near police facilities that will provide social services and diversion first efforts to individuals and families.